Sample Instructional Materials

 This PDF contains screenshots of a full text-based plagiarism and citation lesson.
-It was created for my current employer’s classrooms, which is why the interactivity is somewhat limited: HeckelN_SampleLesson
+It was created for my current employer’s classrooms: HeckelN_SampleLesson

 I used this lesson in multiple college-level writing and literature courses; it is meant to be flexible and applicable to any course that uses MLA format.
 It can easily be modified to demonstrate APA, Chicago, or other citation styles as well.

-I converted this section of the plagiarism and citation into an interactive lesson in Storyline360, and then put it in video form for easy display here.
-This is not used in classrooms in my current workplace due to limitations imposed on course designers there:
+I converted this section of the plagiarism and citation into an interactive lesson in Storyline360, and then put it in video form for easy display here:

 I am in the process of converting the entire lesson to a series of Storyline360 interactive lessons; storyboards for that lesson are available upon request.